mgoltzsche/ctnr/README.md

 RUN apt-get update && apt-get install -y cowsay ENTRYPOINT ["/usr/games/cowsay"]
 ```
 Build the image (Please note that this works only with `--proot` enabled.
-With plain cntnr/runc `apt-get` fails to change uid/gid.):
+With plain ctnr/runc `apt-get` fails to change uid/gid.):
 ```
-$ cntnr image build --proot --dockerfile Dockerfile-cowsay --tag example/cowsay
+$ ctnr image build --proot --dockerfile Dockerfile-cowsay --tag example/cowsay
 ```
 Run a container using the previously built image (Please note that `--proot` is not required anymore):
 ```
-$ cntnr run example/cowsay hello from container
+$ ctnr run example/cowsay hello from container
  ______________________
 < hello from container >
  ----------------------